razum2um/rails-session_cookie/README.md

 If it fails - everything fails.
 If it's not blazingly fast - it slows the whole suite down.

 One may move to token-based authentification, especially when having API.
 That's reasonable and nice.
-But we can think about a session cookie as a token passed in a special header!
+But HTTP is stateless, really we don't need to do several requests, we can think about a session cookie as a token passed in a special header!

+You can easily pass headers in tests, the only hard thing is getting the cookie value.
+Rails may change how a state is serialized into the session cookie.
+It can be encrypted or not, marshaled (an old story for rails-3 legacy) or JSONed.
+Short story long: only rails knows how to generate cookie from data.

-This gem replaces your usual process with the simplest 2 rails middleware pass.
+This gem replaces your usual process of getting session cookie with the simplest rack app utilizing 2 rails middlewares.
 Rails is modular, that's cool :)

 ## Installation